-By using REF instructions to execute instructions larger than one byte.
+By using REF instructions to execute instructions larger than one byte, you can improve program execution time considerably by reducing the number of program steps.
 In summary, there are three ways you can use the REF instruction:

 - Using the 1-byte REF instruction to execute one 2-byte or two 1-byte instructions, - Branching to any location by referencing a branch instruction stored in the look-up table, - Calling subroutines at any location by referencing a call instruction stored in the look-up table.